STFleming/emsys_21A_lab5/README.md

 ```
 To get the same result.

 Now, say we want to write to bit 0 of the configuration register.
-Instead of using a pointer in the simulation we have to use the ``writeReg()`` function.
+Instead of using a pointer in the simulation we have to use the ``regWrite()`` function.
 We can write to the register in the following way.
 ```C
 regWrite(timg0_t0config_reg, 1);
 ```